 Bypassing geo-restrictions.
 With private proxies you will easily bypass geo-restrictions and access websites and content that may be restricted in your region.

 All of these make good residential dedicated proxies the best choice for avoiding blocking on search engines.
 Yes, these features may come at extra cost but it is easily worth it in proxies for local SEO or other mission-critical operations.
+And, if you want to know more details on how to bypass reCaptcha on Google, read this article to find out.

 2. Use Rotating Proxies